cmcntsh/presentation_ideas_resources/README.md

 o	What committees might I be asked to serve on? o	How will I learn how to administer the program? o	Who will I be reporting to?
 What form(s) does that reporting take?

+* What retirement resources are available?
+What is the vesting period?
+What are the contribution matching amounts?
+* Ask Cameron what I should be asking.